Particular/docs.particular.net/transports/msmq/distributor/configuration.md

 ## Outbox

+Enabling Outbox can result in increasing the enlisted capacity of a worker when errors occur.
+The distributor model is originally designed to work with distributed transactions (MSDTC).
+Consider using [Sender Side Distribution](/transports/msmq/sender-side-distribution) instead.
+When enabling Outbox on a worker or master, explicitly set transaction mode to "Sends atomic with receive" as the Outbox sets the default transaction mode to "Receive Only".

-The distributor can be used in combination with the [outbox](/nservicebus/outbox/) feature.
-Outbox must be enabled on the workers.
-It must also be enabled if a worker is configured as distributor master (distributor/worker combination).
-Outbox is required only for persistence operations; the forwarding of messages to workers is purely a transport operation and outbox will not participate in the forwarding logic.
+Outbox is not required on the distributor; the forwarding of messages to workers is purely a transport operation and outbox will not participate in the forwarding logic.

 ## Advanced